micro-os-plus/micro-test-plus-xpack/README.md

 provide more details, for example it does not tell what was the actual wrong answer.

-To get such useful information, the test should be slightly more elaborate, and must use some custom comparators or operators; for example:
+To get such a useful information, the test should be slightly more elaborate, and must use some custom comparators or operators; for example:

 ```c++